paulh002/sdrberry/README.md

 install script install.sh installs all components based on a fresh raspberry pi SD card (OS should be updated and in CLI mode)

 ## Hardware requirements
-- Raspberry pi 4 Model B
+- Raspberry pi 4 Model B or Pi 5
-- LCD screen 5 or 7 inch 800x480 touchscreen using DSI connector
+- LCD screen 5 or 7 inch 800x480 touchscreen using DSI connector or the new raspberry Touch 2 7 inch display
 - It is prefered not to use a SD card but an USB stick like an Samsung Fit plus 32 GB or larger
 - Generic USB Audio adaptor for audio in and output